Skip to main content

 Do not blur these into one step.
 Approval is not activation, payment is not UMF registration, and UMF registration is not same-day access.

 This is the main risk-control area.
-IMSS distinguishes enrollment-blocking pre-existing conditions from conditions with waiting periods, so keep these placeholders in your checklist: Add current condition list after verification and Add current waiting-period details after verification.
+IMSS distinguishes enrollment-blocking pre-existing conditions from conditions with waiting periods, so verify the current condition list and waiting-period details from official IMSS records before relying on the checklist.

 Also track two post-enrollment controls.
 All enrolled family members must attend medical review within the first six months.
 IMSS states that if a listed condition is diagnosed as pre-existing during the first year, that member's coverage is canceled with no refund of the paid quota.
 Keep copies of everything submitted, and keep private coverage active through activation and the early review period.